MrittikaNandi/mrittikanandi.github.io/_pages/about.md

+---
+permalink: /about/
+title: "About Me"
+author_profile: true
+---

-This is my personal website
+This is the About page of my website.
+Here you can add details about yourself, your research, or anything else.

 <!--
 ---
 permalink: /